honno/gzip-quine/_posts/2019-07-22-how-to-make-compressed-file-quines.md

 {% include {{ diagram_dir }}/repeat_24_answer_explaination.html %}

 If you have no idea how DEFLATE's fixed Huffman codes work, you may want to read [this excellent DEFLATE reference](http://calmarius.net/?lang=en&page=programming%2Fzlib_deflate_quick_reference) by Calmarius.
-He importantly offers a clear explanation of how the DEFLATE alphabet (for literal/length & distance codes) works, as well as the specification generally.
+He importantly offers a clear explanation of how the DEFLATE alphabet works (needed for literal/length & distance codes), as well as the specification generally.
 Don't mind the ZLIB stuff.

 Take your time~